Copyright © Brixworth Music Festival. All rights reserved.

 Kay Soteriou– Mezzo-Soprano studied opera at the Guildhall School of music and has played leading roles in London based opera companies and in West End musicals.
 She has recorded for the BBC and given many concerts and oratorio performances here and abroad.

-The John Clare Wind Quintet members all hail from Northamptonshire where they formed whilst working for Northamptonshire Music Trust.
-The ensemble has given concerts to great acclaim across the UK and has taken part in the Brixworth Music Festival since its inception, last year performing the world premier performance of Vivienne Olive's "Crazy Birds".
+The John Clare Wind Quintet's members all hail from Northamptonshire where they formed whilst working for Northamptonshire Music Trust.
+The ensemble has given concerts to great acclaim across the UK and has taken part in the Brixworth Music Festival since its inception.
 Their music ranges across the whole spectrum of the wind quintet repertoire from easy listening to the more avant garde.
 The players are; Graham Tear (flute), Kathy Roberts (oboe), Peter Dunkley (clarinet), Lyndon Hilling (bassoon) and Ruth Allen (horn).
 Peter Dunkley was the head of the Music Trust (NMPAT) and the architect of its current success until his retirement, Lyndon Hilling was the head of the woodwind department and Graham Tear the deputy head.
-Ruth Allen ran the very successful Wellingborough Music Centre until her recent retirement and Kathy Roberts with her husband ran the Corby music Centre for many years.
+Ruth Allen ran the very successful Wellingborough Music Centre until her recent retirement and Kathy Roberts with her husband ran the Corby Music Centre for many years.

 THE TEDESCA QUARTET